garden-io/garden/docs/reference/commands.md

-    garden build            # build everything in the project garden build my-image   # only build my-image garden build --force    # force re-builds, even if builds had already been performed at current version garden build --watch    # watch for changes to code
+    garden build            # build everything in the project garden build my-image   # only build my-image garden build --force    # force re-builds, even if builds had already been performed at current version

 #### Usage